lattice-8094/propp/docs/index.md

-# PROPP
+---
+title: ""
+---

-Pattern Recognition and Ontologies for Prose Processing
+# PROPP: Pattern Recognition and Ontologies for Prose Processing
+# A Python library for narrative analysis

 **Propp** is a modular NLP pipeline designed to extract rich character-centric information from narrative texts, especially litterature.
 It combines deep learning and rule-based techniques for: